Death Bed: The Bed That Eats: Filming

 The film was shot in and around Detroit, Michigan in 1972 on a budget of $30,000.
 To avoid paying union fees, many of the cast and crew members were hired from Canada.
 Among them were Canadian cinematographer and documentary filmmaker Robert Fresco, who later worked as a camera operator on Prom Night (1980).
 Some filming took place at the historic Gar Wood Mansion on Grayhaven Island, which was leased for the production from a rock music group who was staying in the home.
 The sequences filmed in the stone chamber room where the bed is contained were shot in a makeshift studio.

-Principal photography lasted only two weeks, and Barry spent the subsequent four years editing the film.
+After the principal photography, a process completed within two weeks, Barry spent four subsequent years editing the film.
 A mural by the English occultist Austin Osman Spare appears in the film.

 Release

 Availability

 Following the film's completion in 1977, Barry sought a theatrical release for Death Bed but failed to find a willing distributor.
-Later on, Barry received an offer from an Los Angeles-based distributor to release the film on VHS in the United Kingdom, after they had seen Barry's answer print of the film.
+Later on, Barry received an offer from a Los Angeles-based distributor to release the film on VHS in the United Kingdom, after they had seen Barry's answer print of the film.
 The distributor offered to pay Barry $1,000 for a VHS release if he could supply them with a print of the film, complete with credits.
 Barry, unable to afford the $3,000 that credits would have cost, declined, and the print was sent back to him.
 Despite this, Portland Films, an obscure British label, released a bootleg VHS of the film in the United Kingdom circa 1983 without Barry's knowledge, with the film eventually receiving further VHS releases in Australia, New Zealand and Spain.
 The film garnered an underground cult following in Europe due to this release.
 The Spanish release is dubbed into Spanish and is considered quite rare.

 Despite its pirated VHS releases outside of the United States, Barry remained unaware that the film had received any sort of release until 2001, when he discovered a forum post about the film by French film journalist Jean-Claude Michel on the website "Scarlet Street."
 This led to interviews with Barry by Daniel Craddock, who had written a review of the film, and, in turn, author Stephen Thrower, for his book Nightmare USA (2007).

 The film was given its first official theatrical exhibition on February 15, 2003 at the San Francisco Independent Film Festival.
 For this release, Barry incorporated new theme music to the opening and closing credits, performed by Thrower's band Cyclobe, as he was never satisfied with the original theme composed by Mike McCoy.